-If you receive reimbursement in a later year that are more than what you expected when you estimated the deductible theft loss, include the excess as ordinary income for year in which you receive it.
+If you receive reimbursement in a later year that was more than what you expected when you estimated the deductible theft loss, include the excess as ordinary income for the year in which you received it.

 A theft may result in a taxable gain when you receive reimbursement that is more than your adjusted basis in the stolen timber.
-You may defer the tax on the gain if you purchase replacement property (see page 21) within a specified replacement period (generally 2 years).
+You may defer the tax on the gain if you purchase replacement property (see page 22) within a specified replacement period (in general, 2 years).
 If you do not spend all of your reimbursement on qualifying replacement property, you must report the difference as income.
 The basis in replacement property is its cost less any gain that you defer.

-To prove a theft deduction, a landowner must show only that the theft of your property occurred, when you discovered that your property was stolen, and whether a claim for reimbursement exists.
+To prove a theft deduction, a landowner must show only that the theft of the property occurred, when he or she discovered that the property was stolen, and whether he or she filed a claim for reimbursement.

 Theft losses are reported on Form 4684.
 Use Section B of this form for calculation of theft losses for business and investment property.
 Report your theft loss on business property on Form 4797.
-Report your theft loss from timber held as an investment property on Form 1040 Schedule A. Also, Form T (Timber), Forest Activities Schedule, should be prepared, although you may or may not be required to file it (see page 24).
+Report your theft loss from timber held as an investment property on Form 1040 Schedule A. Also, prepare Form T (Timber), Forest Activities Schedule, although you may or may not be required to file it (see page 25).